MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

 When you create a new app, you can access the following file system locations by default:

 ### Application install directory
-The folder where your app is installed on the user’s system.
+The folder where your app is installed on the user's system.

-There are two primary ways to access files and folders in your app’s install directory:
+There are two primary ways to access files and folders in your app's install directory:

 1. You can retrieve a [**StorageFolder**](https://msdn.microsoft.com/library/windows/apps/br227230) that represents your app's install directory, like this: